-Black pepper Orlandosidee comes from Cameroon and is according to our international chefs the best pepper in the world.
+The black pepper Orlandosidee comes from Cameroon and is, according to our international chefs, the best pepper in the world.

 The black pepper from Cameroon grows on volcanic soil.
-Due to the volcanic soil which is rich in minerals, the OrlandosIdee pepper has an exceptional character and a powerful aroma.
-Still today this black pepper is harvested according to ancient traditions; hand-picked by women of the village.
+Due to the volcanic soil rich in minerals, the Orlandosidee® pepper has an exceptional character and a powerful aroma.
+Still today, this black pepper is harvested according to ancient traditions, hand-picked by women of the village.

 How does this black pepper taste?

-This extraordinary black pepper has a sharp taste, with fine woody notes.
+This extraordinary black pepper has a sharp taste, with delicate woody notes.

 Whole black grains give a round, mild spiciness in a Bolognese sauce.
 It also rounds off broths with a fuller flavor.

 Furthermore, the black pepper is often used as a table spice.
-Here he spices vegetarian and vegan dishes as well as grilled meat.
+Here it flavors vegetarian and vegan dishes as well as grilled meat.

 Where does black pepper grow?

 Pepper grows in the tropical regions of this earth.
-The largest pepper plantations are in India, Brazil, Malaysia, Vietnam and Indonesia.
-Small producers are in Africa.
+The most extensive pepper plantations are in India, Brazil, Malaysia, Vietnam, and Indonesia, whereas in Africa, you find small growers.